How to Deal With Defamation on X (formerly Twitter) Featured Image

 • Intellectual property infringement (such as copyright infringement),

-However, it is worth noting that Twitter will not play referee to determine whether or not content published on its platform is defamatory.
+However, it is worth noting that X will not play referee to determine whether or not content published on its platform is defamatory.
 Defamation often involves a legal analysis and proof that a particular statement is unlawful.
-If you feel a tweet is defamatory, you should consult with an experienced internet defamation attorney to see if you have a valid claim.
+If you feel a post is defamatory, you should consult with an experienced internet defamation attorney to see if you have a valid claim.

-Reporting a tweet that violates Twitter’s Terms of Service is a relatively simple process.
+Reporting a post that violates X’s Terms of Service is a relatively simple process.

-3. Choose the reason that best represents how the tweet violates Twitter rules, and
+3. Choose the reason that best represents how the post violates X’s rules, and

-4. Provide more information about why you are reporting the tweet as prompted.
+4. Provide more information about why you are reporting the post as prompted.

-If an entire Twitter account violates Twitter’s Terms of Service because it is an impersonation account or violates other laws, you should report the entire account instead of reporting individual tweets.
+If an entire X account violates X’s Terms of Service because it is an impersonation account or violates other laws, you should report the entire account instead of reporting individual posts.

-1. Go to the profile in question and click the “…” icon,
+1. Go to the profile in question and click the three-dot menu icon,

-2. Select, “Report” from the drop-down menu and choose the reason that best represents how the account violates the rules, and
+2. Select “Report” from the menu and choose the reason that best represents how the account violates the rules, and

 3. Provide more information about the account as prompted.